The Sopranos & Mental Health: A Survey of 10 Complex Characters

 Gloria Trillo - "Serial killer.
 I murdered seven relationships."

-That is to say, it’s Gloria Trillo who appears to meet many of the characteristics of BPD.
+Next, there’s the tragic character known as Gloria Trillo.
 With Gloria, when she was good, she was great.
 But as soon as the chips began to fall, they fell hard.
-When Gloria told Tony that her sister had forbade her from seeing her niece and nephew, my heart sunk.
-The last time we see Gloria is when Patsy Parisi took a test drive in a Mercedes and warned her not to go near Tony or his family.
+Specifically, when Gloria told Tony that her sister had forbade her from seeing her niece and nephew, my heart sunk.
+It’s like you know she’s close to hitting rock bottom…or do we?
+The last time we see Gloria is when Patsy Parisi takes a test drive in a Mercedes and warns her not to go near Tony or his family.
 And there it was, another indulgence of Tony Soprano that had reached its expiration date.

 Dr. Melfi: Complicated.